toebeann/BepInEx.SupermarketSimulator/README.md

 >
 > **Make sure to check out the [Installing mods](#installing-mods) section once you have finished installing this pack!**

+> [!TIP]
+>
+> **The game folder is the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).**
+>
+> Steam users can find this folder by right-clicking the game in their library and selecting `Manage` > `Browse local files`.
+>
+> PC Game Pass users can find this folder by right-clicking the game in their library, selecting `Manage`, navigating to the `Files` tab, clicking `Browse...` and finally navigating into the `Supermarket Simulator` > `Content` folder.

 ### Quick start

 ### Windows

-Extract the archive into the game folder replacing any files if prompted, run the game once to prepare the game for modding (can take a while and requires internet access), then quit the game at the main menu and you're good to go.
+Extract the archive into the game folder replacing any files if prompted, run the game once to prepare the game for modding (can take a while and may sometimes require internet access), then quit the game at the main menu and you're good to go.
 Remember to check the [Installing mods](#installing-mods) section below for info on how to install mods!

 If something doesn't go according to plan or you need further guidance, please refer to the [full instructions](#full-instructions-for-windows-linux-and-steam-deck-handhelds) below.
 Don't worry, it looks harder than it is. **Please don't skimread!**